 Relationships with Other Police Departments

-The University Police Department, in cooperation with the Nassau County Police Department and other local municipal police departments, monitors criminal activity at off-campus events with college affiliation and frequented by students from our institution.
-At this time, SUNY Old Westbury has no off campus resident halls or college buildings that are owned or leased.
-Students involved in off-campus drug, alcohol or other criminal incidents may be referred to the College Judicial Officer and sanctions may be imposed if the student is found guilty of the offense.
+The University Police Department, in cooperation with the Nassau County Police Department and other local municipal police departments, monitors criminal activity at off-campus events with campus affiliation and frequented by students from our institution.
+At this time, SUNY Old Westbury has no off campus resident halls or buildings that are owned or leased.
+Students involved in off-campus drug, alcohol or other criminal incidents may be referred to the campus' Judicial Officer and sanctions may be imposed if the student is found guilty of the offense.

 Weapons on Campus

 Firearms and dangerous weapons of any type are not permitted on campus.
 Intentional use, possession, or sale of firearms or other dangerous weapons by anyone is strictly forbidden, and is a violation of state and federal law as well as a violation of the Code for Student Conduct.
-Violators are subject to College discipline, as well as criminal sanctions.
+Violators are subject to University discipline, as well as criminal sanctions.
 The College President may authorize in writing the possession of a weapon on Campus for special or educational purposes.

-In support of the State University of New York guidelines and out of concern for the College community, no student shall possess or introduce to the campus community dangerous weapons including but not limited to: knives, chukka sticks, pellet / BB/ paint ball guns, firearms, and/or fireworks or other explosives.
+In support of the State University of New York guidelines and out of concern for the University community, no student shall possess or introduce to the campus community dangerous weapons including but not limited to: knives, chukka sticks, pellet / BB/ paint ball guns, firearms, and/or fireworks or other explosives.

 Campus Emergency Plan